 5 – Next, the forum area is a fairly quiet place.
 It doesn’t seem like there is a lot of discussion going on, many questions asked by the members are often left unanswered and there isn’t a lot of newcomer either.

 However, more than what’s lacking is the fact that there are a few suggestions within the course I strongly recommend that you stay away from, for the sake of your own online business.

 1 – Using Private Blog Network (PBN) for link building – PBN is basically a network of websites used to build links and pass an authority for the purpose of manipulating search engine rankings.
 Nowadays, this is considered a bad tactic and no longer serves any long term values for websites.
 If you still insist on using it, be prepared to be penalized by Google.

 2 – Using Private Label Rights (PLR) sites for creating content – PLR is basically any type of digital content (eBooks, articles and etc.) that gives you the right to edit however you want.
 People generally buy them so that they can spend less time creating their own content.

 However, the downside is that the content quality may be poor or worse, contains incorrect information.
 So instead of using as it is, you actually need to edit and do some add ons.
 Plus, if other people are using the same thing, you’ll run the risk of publishing duplicate content on your site.

-Overall, it may actually take more effort to make the changes than producing a new content yourself.
-Is it truly a time saving strategy?
+Overall, it may actually take more effort to make the changes than producing new content yourself.
+Is it truly a time-saving strategy?
 I’ll let you decide for yourself.

 3 – Using Fiverr for SEO work – Fiverr is well known for providing all sorts of gigs for online businesses, from creating a brandable logo to freelance article writing.
 But when it comes to optimizing a website ranking on the search results, I would think twice before using their services.